gtamilse/ansible-lab/TECDEV-4500-labguide-draft-gopal-3.md

 ---

 # 2 Automating common tasks
-- We will go over the following exercises:
+- The following exercises will use Ansible to automate certain network operations tasks:
   - Router configuration backup
   - Proactive heath monitoring
   - Method of procedure
-  - Introduction to Ansible Roles
+  - Generate iBGP config using roles
   - Generating bulk configuration

 ---
 ## 2.1 Router config backup
 ### Objective
-- In this exercise, let us create a playbook to take routers config backup.
+- Create a playbook to capture and backup a router’s running config.

 ### Approach
-- We can use one play with two tasks.
+- We can one play with two tasks.
-- Task-1 to collect the config and save in a variable.
-We will be using "raw" module for this.
+- Task-1 will collect the config and save it to a variable. (use raw module)
-- Task-2 to save the contents of the variable into a file.
-We will be using "copy" module for this.
+- Task-2 will save the contents of the variable into a file. (use copy module)

 ### Lab exercise
 - Review the contents in the playbook below.
 - Task-1 collects and saves running-config in a variable named as RUNCFG
 - Task-2 saves the contents of RUNCFG in a file in the home directory.
-- Task-2 contains a wellknown variable (aka default variable) called, inventory_hostname.
+- Task-2 contains a well known variable (aka default variable) called, inventory_hostname.
 It means, "current inventory device", the router on which the tasks are run.
 - Create the playbook with file name, p21-confback.yml, with the contents below.

 ```